willnationsdev/deconstructing-godot/gdscript_to_cpp.md

 };
 ```

+Notice that there's no mention of extending another class.
+Unlike GDScript, C++ can create independent classes that have no dependencies on Godot's systems.

 In GDScript, the file *is* the class.
 If no `extends <type>` is written, it defaults to `Reference`.
 So, an empty `.gd` file counts as a class.

-## Access modifiers
+## Access Modifiers And Basic Inheritance

-In C++, external classes can only access properties and methods under certain conditions.
-By default, they are `private`.
+In C++, external classes can only access properties and methods (aka members) under certain conditions.
+By default, members are `private`.
 The class must explicitly specify `protected` or `public` regions if desired.

 Usually, non-public properties and methods are prefixed with an underscore.